lightster/hub/_work-resources/hub-contributions.md

 layout: card-details
 ---

-If you want to give back to the Hub, [submitting issues and pull requests on GitHub]({{ site.github.repository_url }}) are welcomed and encouraged.
+If you want to give back to Hub, [submitting issues and pull requests on GitHub]({{ site.github.repository_url }}) are welcomed and encouraged.

-Keep in mind that the Hub is a static site that is intended to provide information that is useful to the majority of the organization's staff.
+Keep in mind that Hub is a static site that is intended to provide information that is useful to the majority of the organization's staff.
 It is not intended to host information that is updated frequently or to link to every tool that individual teams in the organization.